The Problem of Pain

 Contact: (403) 220 8357 | firstname.lastname@example.org

-Nicole acquired her BSc (Biology, Co-op) from the University of Victoria in 2013.
-Having a personal and academic interest in neuroscience research, Nicole started her graduate training in the Trang Lab in July 2013.
-Nicole’s research focuses on the role of microglia in opiate withdrawal using behavioural, biochemical, and live-cell imaging approaches.
-Outside of the lab, Nicole enjoys skiing (cross-country and downhill), horseback riding, home decorating and cuddling with her kitty Mama.
+Nicole acquired her BSc (Biology, Co-op) from the University of Victoria and started her graduate training in the Trang Lab in July 2013.
+Nicole defended her PhD in April 2018 and has joined the MD class of 2021.
+Nicole's research focuses on the role of microglia in opioid withdrawal using behavioural, biochemical, and live-cell imaging approaches.
+Outside of the lab, Nicole enjoys skiing, pottery, home decorating and cuddling with her kitty Mumu.
 She also loves to travel, particularly to tropical destinations.

 Originally from Vancouver, Churmy completed her MSc in Cell and Developmental Biology at the University of British Columbia.
 She is currently pursuing her PhD in Neurosciences in the Trang Lab, investigating microglial mechanisms in chronic pain.
 Outside the lab, Churmy is actively involved in the community as a co-founder of the Boss Dodgeball League.
 In her spare time, Churmy enjoys taking care of her reef aquarium, and doing agility with her dogs Bui Bui and Penny.